tc39/proposal-esm-phase-imports/README.md

 ### `AbstractModuleSource.prototype.hasDynamicImport`

-A boolean property indicating if the module may call dynamic import.
+A boolean getter property indicating if the module may call dynamic import.

 ### `AbstractModuleSource.prototype.hasImportMeta`

-A boolean property indicating if the module accesses the module `import.meta`.
+A boolean getter property indicating if the module accesses the module `import.meta`.

 ### `AbstractModuleSource.prototype.hasTopLevelAwait`

-A boolean property indicating if the module contains use of top-level await.
+A boolean getter property indicating if the module contains use of top-level await.

 ### Dynamic Import